microsoft/PartnerResources/_docs/Azure/AppDev/DevOps.md

 ## What is DevOps?

-DevOps is the combination of development (Dev) and operations (Ops) - it's the union of people, process, and technology to continually provide value to customers.
+DevOps is the combination of development (dev) and operations (ops) - it's the union of people, process, and technology to continually provide value to customers.
 Just as the [assembly line](https://en.wikipedia.org/wiki/Assembly_line) transformed automobile production in the 1900s, DevOps is the critical foundation needed to standardize, automate and accelerate software development.

 Learn more DevOps fundamentals in the [DevOps Resource Center](https://docs.microsoft.com/en-us/devops/what-is-devops).